“Labor Omnia Vincit” McKay Law

 Overcoming Juror Bias

-• Presenting the rider as a regular person
+• Humanizing the rider

 • Educating jurors about the realities of motorcycle riding

-• Demonstrating the rider’s care
+• Showing the rider’s safety practices

 Why Motorcycle Injuries Are Catastrophic